SM U-20 (Germany)

 SM U-20 was a German Type U 19 U-boat built for service in the Imperial German Navy.
 She was launched on 18 December 1912, and commissioned on 5 August 1913.
 During World War I, she took part in operations around the British Isles.
-U-20 became infamous following her sinking of the British ocean liner RMS Lusitania on 7 May 1915, an act that dramatically reshaped the course of World War I.
+U-20 became infamous following her sinking of the British ocean liner RMS Lusitania on 7 May 1915, an act that dramatically reshaped the course of the First World War.